 The many plot holes and script contrivances also do little to validate the long wait for this film.
 One only wonders how bad those earlier, rejected screenplays were.
 But more than that, the film feels like a college theater department taking on a Broadway classic: it seems like everybody is having a good time, but the cast is too small, the settings look too much like they were built on stages instead of shot on location, and there's a general lack of awe.
 Even the titular skulls look like cheap props.

-While I admired the fleeting glimpses at the Red Scare mentality of the era (the story is set in 1957) and I thought Cate Blanchett was pretty good as the sexily evil Soviet villain Irina Spalko, mostly I wanted to stop the film as it unreeled and say, "Yeah, okay, I got it.
+While I admired the fleeting impressions of the Red Scare mentality of the era (the story is set in 1957) and I thought Cate Blanchett was pretty good as the sexily evil Soviet villain Irina Spalko, mostly I wanted to stop the film as it unreeled and say, "Yeah, okay, I got it.
 I don't need to see any more.
 Now let's just watch Raiders on the big screen again, since that's really what we want."
 Because Karen Allen's talents weren't wasted in Raiders.
 Character complexity wasn't given short shrift.
-We got a real sense of travel in that film, too.
-And even the smallest bit players all left memorable impressions, from the guy with the eyepatch and the monkey, to the bald Nazi who beats the crap out of Indy in front of the plane, to Jock with his pet snake Reggie, to the sheik with the fancy sword who gets shot.
+We got a real sense of travel in that film.
+And even the smallest bit players left memorable impressions: the guy with the eyepatch and the monkey, the bald Nazi who beats the crap out of Indy in front of the plane, Jock with his pet snake Reggie, the sheik with the fancy sword who gets shot.
 There's none of that here.